mark-curran/snowflake-demo/load_via_kafka/README.md

 ## Sources

 Based very partially on the [official event hubs nodejs quickstart guide](https://github.com/Azure/azure-event-hubs-for-kafka/tree/master/quickstart/node), but largely built from the ground up by the repository author.

+## EnvVars

+Need to additionally define the `MODE` environment variable to run this app.